Yes, ducks can get mange. It's a possibility, especially if they are exposed to certain conditions or parasites.

 Ducks can indeed get mange.
 This can happen due to various factors such as poor living conditions, contact with infected individuals, or underlying health issues that make them more vulnerable to parasites causing mange.

-Yes, donkeys can get mange.
-It's a common skin condition that can affect them.
+Yes, horses can get mange.
+It's a common skin condition for them.

-Yes, kittens can get mange.
-It's a common skin condition that can affect them.
+Yes, dogs can get mange.
+It's a common skin condition for them.